Middle Years Laptop Program – Years 7/8/9

 At Faith, the Middle Years Laptop Program has been developed to ensure our Year 7, 8 and 9 students are equipped with the right technology to succeed in their learning.

-In preparation for 2020, incoming year 7 & 8 students will be provided with a Dell Latitude 3300 Education-series laptop.
+In preparation for 2021, incoming year 7 & 8 students will be provided with a Dell Latitude 3310 Education-series laptop.
 After thorough investigation, this model was chosen for its best-in-class durability and battery life as well as presenting excellent value for money for families.
 The Dell Latitude has a 3-Year on-site warranty as well as Accidental Damage Protection (ADP) at no additional cost to families.
 This allows one free ($0 excess) repair per calendar year for the duration of the laptop program.
 All repairs are facilitated by the College ICT team.

 |Storage||256GB Solid State Drive|

 |Connectivity||Intel 9560 AC Wi-Fi + Bluetooth 5.0|

 |Battery Life||4 Cell Battery, Up to 10 Hours|